 A View to the Future

 While Christ did not ignore the value of the past or present, He also highlighted the significance of the future.
-In the gospel commission, Christ instructed, “Therefore go and make disciples of all nations….”
-Then He added, “And surely I am with you always, to the very end of the age” (Matthew 28:19-20).
+In the gospel commission, Christ instructed, “Therefore go and make disciples of all nations,” then added, “And surely I am with you always, to the very end of the age” (Matthew 28:19-20).

-Walking in the footsteps of the Master Teacher, we also should emphasize the themes of His teaching.
+Walking in the footsteps of the Master Teacher, we should take care to emphasize these themes of His teaching in our classrooms.